 Guests may also be gifted with perfume oils, a gesture that demonstrates the inviting family's generosity and personal preferences.

 The bride's assistants may carry Agarwood burning censers during a Muslim marriage celebration to create an unforgettable atmosphere.
 The aroma of these censers will create an ambient, smudging the area with positive energy and blessing the married couple.

-In small and intimate celebrations with fewer guests, the host also provides attar oils or oud oils.
+The host also provides attar or oud oils in small, intimate celebrations with fewer guests.
 This is a great way to build friendships through aroma.